 If weight loss is your goal, then you've probably scanned your local stores and the internet for countless different supplements, strategies, and pills.
 But have you ever heard of Amla Green?
-This tea has helped thousands of people lose weight and feel great.
+This tea has helped thousands of people lose weight and feel great, whether you drink it first thing in the morning—or even late in the afternoon.

 It's not a diet pill or a restrictive diet, but rather it supports healthy weight management and helps fight obesity-related diseases like diabetes.
 What does this mean for you?
 With no negative side effects that come with some weight-loss solutions, you'll be on the way to feeling more energetic than ever before!